 Confession: I have a love/hate relationship to gift giving.
-Personally, there’s nothing more fun than opening a beautifully wrapped present and the childish joy of watching someone open up a gift.
-But as a professional organizer who often helps clients ‘liberate’ gifts they really don’t like, I have a very difficult time giving someone a gift that won’t collect dust or worse yet, give them something they feel obligated to keep.
+Personally, there’s nothing I like more than opening a beautifully wrapped present.
+Or the child-like joy of watching someone open up a gift.
+But as a professional organizer who often helps clients ‘liberate’ gifts they really don’t like, I have a very difficult time giving someone a gift that won’t collect dust.
+Or worse yet, giving them something they feel obligated to keep.

-- Give gifts that my friends really, really want… i.e a new house or car.
-Unfortunately for them, these are not in my budget.
+- Give gifts that my friends really, REALLY want.
+Unfortunately for them, new houses and cars are not in my budget.

 - Give a party or plan a potluck.

-- Suggest going out for cocktails, dinner, a hike (dutch treat or not) to a place that’s on their “must visit” list.
+- Suggest going out for cocktails, dinner, or to a place that’s on their “must visit” list.
 (The latest restaurant?
 An art exhibit?
 A new shop?)

 - Offer to dog-sit or babysit (but only if you love doing that!)